jh-evans/readthedocs/docs/source/index.rst

 The Darien Project
 ==================

 The Darien Project for Java code makes handling Java code failure easy.
 It's well-known that error-handling code is buggy [1].
-By using the library, you can easily focus on the failure path to build better, working code more quickly.
+Using the library allows you to easily focus on the failure path to build better, working code more quickly.

-.. _A reference here to the Maven repository
+You can contact me at my email address of jhuwevans at gmail.com.

 .. quickStart:
 Quick Start